steffenfritz/mxcheck/README.md

     ./mxcheck -s example.com -f info@example.com -t boss@example.com

-If the first one returns ``Server is not an open relay`` and the second one returns `Server is probably an open relay` the server is not an open relay, but you can send mails from local to local addresses.
+If the first one returns ``Server is not an open relay`` and the second one returns `Server is probably an open relay` the server is not an open relay, but you can send mails from local to local addresses without authentication.